jakelever/corona-ml/README.md

 ## Machine Learning Performance

-Detailed information of the parameter tuning, validation results and final test results for the optimal model are provided in the [machineLearningDetails](https://github.com/jakelever/corona-ml/blob/master/machineLearningDetails.md) document.
+Detailed information of the parameter tuning, validation results and final test results for the optimal model are provided in the [machine learning details](https://github.com/jakelever/corona-ml/blob/master/machineLearningDetails.md) document.

 ## Citing